Tesla Solar Guide: Powerwall, Solar Roof, Panels & More (2022)

 Does Tesla solar include installation?

-When you buy solar panels, depending on your location, Tesla will either send its own installers or contract workers from another local installation company to set up your system.
+buy solar panels, depending on your location, Tesla will either send its own installers or contract workers from another local installation company to set up your system.

 Should I buy a home solar system?